About us

 New York, USA; Toronto, CA

 Armineh Babikian is an occupational therapist specializing in intellectual and developmental disabilities through the lifespan.
 Armineh is currently pursuing her PhD in Rehabilitation Sciences and Global Health at University of Toronto.
 She is passionate about advocacy and inclusion of people with disabilities in Armenian communities.
-She was awarded of the Birthright Armenia Next Step Grant to publish the Occupational Therapy Guidebook to Inclusion in Armenian and English, which is the first Armenian therapeutic activity book for caregivers of children with disabilities.
+She is the author of the first Armenian therapeutic activity book for caregivers of children with disabilities.
 She is the co-founder of the Interdisciplinary Rehabilitation Fellowship for Armenia and Artsakh, the first Armenian post-professional educational program in adult and post-conflict rehabilitation.
-Armineh is the recipient of the American Occupational Therapy Association (AOTA) Gary Kielhofner Emerging Leader Award, the AOTA International Service Award, and the Columbia University Distinguished Alumna Award in recognition of her outstanding professional achievements and humanitarian work.
+Armineh is the recipient several awards, gaining recognition from the American Occupational Therapy Association (AOTA), the World Federation of Occupational Therapists, Centre of Addictions and Mental Health, Columbia University and Rehabilitation Sciences Institute for her outstanding professional achievements and humanitarian work.

 Melina Allahverdian, OTD, OTR/L